 They also need to set their own SMART objectives and KPIs deciding where to invest within the business to ensure these are on-track and eventually met.
 Within this, they need to decide how risky their objectives are.
 The level of risk applied to their objectives (and whether they're met or not) are key factors in earning points during each round of the simulation.

-The Trainers Start-up simulation is usually assessed in several ways.
+The Sneakers Start-up simulation is usually assessed in several ways.
 Below you will find the most popular options:

 support throughout our collaboration made the